Observation of correlated plasmons in low-valence nickelates: Theoretical description of the dispersing plasmons

 For \LSCO{}, we employ a single-layer model and consider anisotropic long-range Coulomb interactions and intralayer/interlayer electronic hopping (Methods).
 Satisfactory agreement occurs using the parameters presented in Table~\ref{table:Parameters}, which reproduce plasmon dispersions in both in-plane and out-of-plane directions [Fig.~\ref{fig:calc}(d)--(f)].

-For \Pr438{}, we construct a corresponding trilayer model using tight-binding parameters appropriate for the known band structure as determined by \gls*{ARPES} measurements \cite{Li2023Electronic}, incorporating intra-trilayer hopping while neglecting inter-trilayer terms, as the former dominates (Methods).
+For \Pr438{}, we construct a corresponding trilayer model, incorporating intra-trilayer hopping while neglecting inter-trilayer terms, as the former dominates (Methods).
 The simulations achieve reasonable agreement with experiment, as depicted in Fig.~\ref{fig:calc}(a)--(c), using the parameters presented in Table~\ref{table:Parameters}.
 Notably, \Pr438{} exhibits substantially reduced in-plane hopping and long-range Coulomb interaction $V_c$ compared to \LSCO{} ($\delta=0.35$), consistent with the reduced plasmon velocity of $1.2\pm0.1$~eV\AA{} compared to $2.4\pm0.2$~eV\AA{} in the cuprate [Figs.~\ref{fig:Hdisp}(c),(d)], linking the observed changes in plasmon velocity to changes in the underlying Hamiltonian.
 Meanwhile, the intra-trilayer hopping in \Pr438{} is larger than the interlayer hopping in \LSCO{} due to its reduced interlayer distance, despite the absence of apical oxygens [Fig.~\ref{fig:Hdisp}(a)].

 Although simulations of the charge dynamical susceptibility predict multiple plasmon modes [Fig.~\ref{fig:calc}(a)--(c)], only one mode is experimentally resolved.
 For most \Q{} vectors, the upper branches are predicted either to have intensities below the \gls*{RIXS} detection threshold ($L<0.4$) or to merge into the high-energy charge continuum ($L\sim2$), making them hard to distinguish from the background~\cite{Bejas2024Plasmon,Nakata2025Outofphasea,Yamase2025Theory,Sellati2025Ghost}.
 However, at specific \Q{} vectors like those in Fig.~\ref{fig:calc}(c) with $L\sim1.5$, \gls*{RPA} predicts that plasmon branches stay well-separated at low energies, with sufficient intensity for detection; yet they remain unobserved in the experiment.
 Thus, alternative mechanisms need to be considered.
 One possibility is that matrix element effects suppress these modes in the \gls*{RIXS} process.
 More sophisticated multi-orbital calculations, taking into account the full Kramers-Heisenberg cross-section would be needed to address this possibility.
 Another more likely possibility is that these modes are obscured by correlations beyond those captured in standard \gls*{RPA} calculations.
 For example, self-energy broadening, which becomes increasingly pronounced as the quasiparticle energy shifts away from the Fermi level~\cite{Li2023Electronic}, can broaden the higher-energy plasmon branches significantly, exceeding observability, while the lower-energy modes remain coherent.
 This scenario is supported by \gls*{RPA} simulations incorporating phenomenological energy-dependent self-energy broadening (Ref.~\cite{supp} Fig.~S7).